-In general, ISAs, or Individual Savings Accounts, are untaxed personal savings accounts that have a legal maximum of how much money you are allowed to pay into them each year.
+In general, ISAs, or Individual Savings Accounts, are untaxed personal savings accounts with a legal maximum of how much money you can pay into them each year.
 There are many different types of ISA, so choosing the best ISAs for you can get tricky!

 The main types of ISAs are